Lidiya Taran

 Lidiya Anatoliyivna Taran (Лідія Анатоліївна Таран, born September 19, 1977) is a Ukrainian television presenter.
 She speaks English.

 Early life

-Taran was born in Kyiv, in a family of journalists.
+Taran was born on September 19, 1977, in Kyiv.
+She was part of a family of journalists.
+She did not like journalism during her childhood because she rarely saw her parents, who were frequently busy and away due to work.
+During school, she was bored because her classes were too easy for her.
+She frequently skipped classes to read in the library.
+She spent the last two years of school at the Ukrainian Humanities Lyceum.
+After graduating from the lyceum, she applied to enter the Institute of International Relations at the Taras Shevchenko National University of Kyiv, but was rejected.
+She then applied to the Institute of Journalism, where she was accepted.

 Career

 She began her journalistic career in radio, but television has made her a real star.
 In addition to her main profession, Taran is also successfully engaged in her social project, "To Realize a Dream", whose goal is to realize the dreams of seriously ill children in Ukraine.